- Activation and Presets Import option

 1 Step — Activating User Profile Builder

-In order to start working with User Profile Builder, you need to enter the WordPress Dashboard, navigate to JetEngine icon, and click the JetEngine menu item as shown below:
+In order to start working with User Profile Builder, you need to enter the WordPress Dashboard, navigate to the JetEngine icon, and click the JetEngine menu item as shown below:

 2 Step — Exploring Presets Import option